curran68/rockaria/README.md

 Within the layout from the homepage, starting at the top is the navigation bar.
-Within this there is a decorative home link, also on thr right hand side of the navbar there is a link to take you to a ticket booking page and an account section, where you can register login etc.
+Within this there is a decorative home link, also on the right hand side of the navbar there is a link to take you to a ticket booking page and an account section, where you can register login etc.

-Onto the middle section of the landing page an informative section with more info along with large buttons to highlight the bands on stage and info regarding the location of the concert.
+Onto the middle section of the landing page an informative section with more information along with large buttons to highlight the bands on stage and info regarding the location of the concert.

 At the bottom there is the footer section with links to a contact form,